wyarde/cert-bootstrapper/README.md

 ## Build it yourself

-The only requirements to build and use this project are Docker and `make`.
-The latter can easily be substituted with your scripting tool of choice.
+The only requirements to build and use this project are Docker, `make`, and `sed`.

 To build the Docker image yourself: